PagerDuty/developer-docs/docs/app-integration-development/10-User-OAuth-Token-PKCE.md

 tags: [app-integration-development]
 ---

-# Classic User OAuth: PKCE Flow
+# Obtaining a User OAuth Token via PKCE

-[Create an app](../../docs/app-integration-development/03-Register-an-App.md) to get access to OAuth 2.0 credentials and access PagerDuty's REST API on behalf of a user.
+## About User OAuth Tokens via PKCE

+To act as a PagerDuty User in an application where the OAuth client cannot be completely secured [a public client], the PKCE flow should be used.

 PKCE (Proof Key for Credential Exchange) is recommended for all Single Page Apps and mobile apps and can also be used with a server side flow.
 PagerDuty also supports OAuth 2.0’s [Authorization Code Grant](https://oauth.net/2/grant-types/authorization-code/) with [PKCE](https://oauth.net/2/pkce/) extension flow for all third-party applications.

-### Endpoints for Authorization Code Grant with PKCE:
+Before proceeding you should [register a PagerDuty App](03-Register-an-App.md) with Scoped OAuth or Classic User OAuth functionality to obtain the `client_id`, `client_secret` [required for Scoped OAuth] and scopes.

-The following endpoints conform to the OAuth 2.0 protocol for Authorization Code Grant with PKCE.
+The following endpoints conform to the OAuth 2.0 protocol for Authorization Code Grant with PKCE:

 |||
 |-|-|